lzwjava/blog-source/_posts/2024-12-03-developer-mode-en.md

 4. Select your iPhone from the left sidebar
 5. In the main panel, scroll down to the "Installed Apps" section

+It has other functions:

+1. Take screenshots
+2. Open Recent logs
+3. Open Console